EvanNuzzi/EvanNuzzi/README.md

 ^^^ *That's Me!*

-**I love writing music, playing video games and playing basketball!**
+#Music

-**I am currently trying to learn the bass guitar.
-It is pretty difficult because I am coming from 10 years of piano expererience.**
+I am currently working on an album and I play the piano and I am just starting to learn the bass.
+I use garageband for my music and I am hoping to finish my album by the end of the year
 <!--
 **EvanNuzzi/EvanNuzzi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.